 Across Latin America, educational institutions are training children, youth, and adults in a critical skill for a globalized world: English.

-Updated: The Bureau of Educational and Cultural Affairs at the Department of State has suspended travel to and from countries with a CDC travel alert Level 2 or higher to protect the health,safety and well being of participants, their families and hosts.
-Assuming that travel will be possible by May and June in 2021, the deadline for receipt of travel grant applications and teachers in residence is: January 31, 2021.
-Travel dates must be 90 days after the application deadline.
+Updated: The Bureau of Educational and Cultural Affairs at the U.S. Department of State has suspended travel to and from countries with a CDC travel alert Level 2 or higher to protect the health, safety, and well-being of participants, their families, and hosts.
+Assuming that travel will be possible later in 2021, new deadlines and information will be announced.

 The Education and Culture program is supported by funding from the U.S. Department of State and implemented by Partners of the Americas in partnership with the Bureau of Educational and Cultural Affairs.